 Before self-publishing, you need to know how to format an ebook in a Microsoft Word document.

-It is absolutely vital to remove these inconsistencies from your ebook before publishing so that readers will enjoy your story, and not be distracted by irregular fonts, text sizes and paragraph formats.
+It is absolutely vital to remove these inconsistencies from your ebook before publishing.

-The video below gives a step by step guide on how to use Word Styles to format an ebook.
+The video below gives a step-by-step guide on how to format an ebook in Microsoft Word.